dentarg/auth0-blog/_posts/2017-12-18-retail-analytics-past-present-and-future.markdown

 - customer
 - vision
 - auth0
+- b2c
 related:
 - 2017-11-20-predictive-analytics-why-is-it-important
 - 2017-06-09-the-three-best-ways-to-create-the-single-vision-of-a-customer
+- 2017-07-14-getting-a-competitive-edge-with-a-microservices-based-architecture
 ---

 Retailers are always fighting for better predictions of what their customers want.
-From setting price points to predicting next season's trends, retail has been working to move faster and be more efficient since its inception.
+From setting price points to predicting next season's trends, [retail](https://auth0.com/retail) has been working to move faster and be more efficient since its inception.

 {% include tweet_quote.html quote_text="Retailers are always fighting for better predictions of what their customers want." %}